 Do I still sound selfish?
 What does everybody else do with their 15 minute break at work?
 I vacuum my floor.
 Or scrub the toilets.
 Or do dishes.
 My lunch break is often spent paying bills or answering emails, instead of eating lunch.
 And then I get back to work.
 Work is spent trying to figure out how to space multiples of five evenly over 238 stitches to make a border with a scallop/picot edge that a customer wants added to Granny's afghan by the end of the week.
 And then in the middle of counting, a tornado bursts in the door, scattering concrete dust on my freshly vacuumed floor and hollering about how the sixth truck on a 250-yard job showed up with a two-inch slump when it was supposed to be seven, so they had to send ten yards back...
 And all I do is I calmly say "That sucks, honey, I'm sorry" and start over with my counting, so hopefully I can get some time to work on the delayed Scarf of the Month.

-Want to know a time I did act like a brat?
+There was one time when I totally lost it...
 I told the Other Half's friend to shut up.
 Yup - lost it and hollered "SHUT UP!" at him.
 They came in the door while I was typing up an article and the Other Half walked off, leaving his friend sitting behind me.
 "What's up?" the friend asks.
 "Writing an article" I tell him, and continue typing.
 A moment of silence, then...